language english spanish language english spanish

 2nd Floor, Neighborhoods Gallery

-This exhibit is part of an ongoing series that features historic neighborhoods throughout El Paso.
-Previously highlighted neighborhoods include Chihuahuita, Segundo Barrio, Sunset Heights, and Manhattan Heights.
+This exhibit is part of an ongoing series that features historic neighborhoods throughout El Paso focusing on race, class, and gender.
+Previously exhibited neighborhoods include Chihuahuita, Segundo Barrio, Sunset Heights, Manhattan Heights and South Central.
+“Rio Grande to Franklin Heights” will be on display through May 2025.

 Learn More